kurron/jvm-development-environment/README.md

 If you examine the `vagrantfile` file, you will see that the virtual machine is configured to use 4GB of RAM and 2 CPUs.
 Feel free to change these values to match your computer's hardware.

+## Low Disk Space
+If an environment is used long enough, it is likely to run out of disk space.
+The two main culprits are kernal updates filling up the `/boot` partition and Docker images filling up the `/` partition.
+You have at least 3 options:

+* throw away the environment and start fresh
+* clean up the old kernels via `sudo apt-get autoremove`
+* clean up Docker containers via `docker rm --volumes --force $(docker ps --all --quiet)`
+* clean up Docker images, after cleaning up the containers, via `docker rmi --force $(docker images --quiet)`

 ##Verifying The Setup
 Log into the system with a username of `vagrant` and password of `vagrant`.